Columbus police arrest 13-year-old in CSU graduate murder case

 PHENIX CITY, Ala.
 (WTVM) - The 13-year-old suspect in the shooting death of a CSU graduate has been arrested, according to officials.

 Phenix City Police Capt.
-Darryl Lassiter says 13-year-old Kumasie Ahmad was arrested around noon on December 21 by the Columbus Police Department.
+Darryl Lassiter says the 13-year-old was arrested around noon on December 21 by the Columbus Police Department.
+Lassiter says he was arrested at Ashley Station in Columbus.

+The 13-year-old will be placed in juvenile detention until a hearing for extradition is held.

 On December 15, a 16-year-old was been arrested and charged with capital murder and first-degree robbery in reference to this case.
 The 13-year-old suspect was still on the run.
-However, in the December 15 press conference held by Phenix City police, they said 13-year-old Ahmad will also be charged with capital murder and first degree robbery.
+However, in the December 15 press conference held by Phenix City police, they said the 13-year-old will also be charged with capital murder and first-degree robbery.

 Stay with us as we gather more details.

-Note: EDITOR’S NOTE: This article has been updated to remove photos and the name of the 13-year-old suspect now that he is in custody.